Kat-lc/tsed/docs/configuration.md

 # Configuration

-@@Configuration@@ lets you configure quickly your server via decorator.
+@@Configuration@@ lets you quickly configure your server via decorator.
 This decorator takes your configuration and merges it with the default server configuration.

-The default configuration is as following:
+The default configuration is as follows:

 ```json
 {